-Take your seat in our much loved theatre and help support Hippodrome CREATIVE.
+Take your seat in our much loved theatre and help support our transformational work with Hippodrome Projects.

 Naming a seat couldn’t be easier and it is one of the best ways you can donate to help support the theatre and our charitable work.